 Given everything that happened afterwards, it might seem like an eternity ago, but we wrote about the phenomenon last February in Peak Season Crowds During Winter “Off-Season” at Walt Disney World.
 We largely attributed the spike to the grand opening of Star Wars: Rise of the Resistance, a huge number of youth events at the ESPN Wide World of Sports, and international tourists coming Orlando from South American countries for their summer vacation.

-There’s also the issue of Mardi Gras, which falls on February 16, 2021.
-Many schools will be closed for several days (or a week in some Louisiana districts) and that coupled with the cancellation of Mardi Gras parades could result in more Southerners taking trips to Walt Disney World during that week.
-It’s a total wild card at this point, but yet another reason to avoid mid-February 2021.
+There’s also the issue of Mardi Gras, which falls on March 1, 2022.
+Many schools will be closed for several days (or a week in some Louisiana districts) and that means the last weekend of February 2022 will also see more elevated crowds.

-In terms of dates that are good to visit in February, we’d recommend February 1-11, 2021 and February 22-26, 2021 as the best dates to visit.
+In terms of dates that are good to visit in February, we’d recommend February 1-18, 2022 as the best dates to visit.
 Within those ranges, weekdays will definitely be better than weekends due to the disproportionate number of locals visiting Walt Disney World right now.

 Another upside to a February Walt Disney World vacation is prices.
-Disney already released some 2021 room-only discounts that offered up to 40% off Walt Disney World resort discounts for Annual Passholders and Florida residents, with up to 35% off for the general public.
-Those are good discounts–about 5% better than what’s historically offered for the same dates.
+Disney typically releases room-only discounts that offer up to 40% off Walt Disney World resort discounts for Annual Passholders and Florida residents, with up to 35% off for the general public.

 Again, President’s Day week is an exception to the seasonal rates, as hotel prices spike for that week, too.
 In case it’s not already abundantly clear, unless you’re getting time off for President’s Day, you really should avoid that week.
 If you’re booking a February stay at a Disney resort-hotel, you can decide for yourself which hotel might be best by reading our Walt Disney World Hotel Reviews.